EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 Create the MCA
 ~~~~~~~~~~~~~~

-The last step of the initialization is also the simplest one.
+The last step of the initialisation is also the simplest one.
 The MCA (market clearing algorithm) is initialized with all the objects created in the previous sections and, specifically, the global simulation parameters, the handling of the carbon budget and the global outputs.
 Once the MCA is initialized, the simulation is ready to run!

 .. graphviz::
     :align: center